An informational interview is an interview that you

 - What personality traits are helpful for this type of work?

-Always follow up informational interview with thank you note.
+Always follow up an informational interview with a thank you note.
 The note may be written or typed depending on the industry/organization.
 Be personal and specific in your thank you.
 Ask your contact if they know of any other individuals who you should speak to.